nurse-the-code/useful-tips/README.md

 * Use Brave for other stuff
 * Firefox container feature is also useful
 * Vivaldi has useful features that display content from up to 4 different websites side-by-side

+# Git Quick References
+* Clone a repo from the web: `$ git clone https://github.com/nurse-the-code/useful-tips.git`
+* Add all changes in the working tree to the staging area: `$ git add -A`
+* Commit work with quick message: `$ git commit -m "describe your commit here`
+* Push changes to server: `git push origin main` (`origin` is the name of the specific repo instance; `main` is the name of the branch).
+This example could refer to your fork of the repo, or it could refer to the original repo (especially if you originally made the repo).